Social learning clubs can regroove our brains for the Robotic Age

 Bridging the say-do gap

-Participants in a free and open social learning club gain appreciation for different perspectives and see what others miss.
+Participants in a free and open social learning club would gain appreciation for different perspectives and see what others miss.
 They begin to turn their complaints into questions.
 They become more adept at extracting wisdom from daily experiences.
 Rather than being exposed to training, they learn by doing and see by doing.
 Practicing self-reliance in a supportive setting prepares them for an unpredictable future.

 For example, one session might delve into the many aspects of a common situation: “You’ve described your new idea.
 Someone says, “That’ll never work!”
 Or, someone tells you that they want to pay you less than your requested rate.
 Instead of jumping to answers or relying on what experts think, the group investigates many ways to look at the situation and diverse ways it could be handled.
 This investigation and dialogue process strengthens our powers of observation and inquiry.
 We think more clearly through the options that emerge.